frankiewiczkamil/blog/src/content/blog/ssr-strikes-back.md

 ## Reflections

-Personally I'm happy that we finally reached this point, where we were able to see a bigger picture, fill the gaps, and reuse some old ideas instead of creating some new, hype-driven solution, focused on one, particular use case.
+Of course, in next v13+ one is still able to do things in SPA way, like using REST APIs for reads and writes, but new features seem simpler and more efficient, so looks like a good defaults set.

-Of course, in next v13+ one is still able to do things like in post-SPA era — using REST APIs for fetching and sending data, but the new features seem simpler and more efficient, so looks like a good defaults set.
+I'm happy that we finally reached this point, where we were able to see a bigger picture, fill the gaps, and reuse some old ideas instead of creating some new, hype-driven solution, focused on one, particular use case.

 ### Challenges